Solar in Farmington, NM: 2026 Cost, Savings & Payback

 Does Farmington have net metering?

-Is solar worth it in Farmington, NM?
+Is solar worth it in Farmington, NM in 2026?